Devilla/useinfluence-shopify-app/README.md

   - Set Add HOST from your tunnel service as `SHOPIFY_APP_HOST`
   - Add the api key from partners dash as `SHOPIFY_APP_KEY`
   - Add the api secret from partners dash as `SHOPIFY_APP_SECRET`
-- Run `yarn install && yarn run start`
+- Run `npm install && npm run start`
 - Open a browser to `{{ HOST }}/install`
 - Enter your store’s domain and hit install
 - 🚀 🎉